-The 2018 World Cup kicks off in four months’ time, but which side will emerge from the pack to lift the famous trophy in Russia?
+The 2018 World Cup is days from kick off, but which side will emerge from the pack to lift the famous trophy in Russia?
 With 32 teams slogging it out for supremacy, Marathonbet takes a closer look at each World Cup finals group in a bid to whittle down the contenders.

 Group G: Belgium, Panama, Tunisia, England